testem/testem/README.md

 Running Tests in Node and Custom Process Launchers
 --------------------------------------------------

 To run tests in Node you need to create a custom launcher which launchs a process which will run your tests: this is nice because it means you can use any test framework - or lack thereof.
-For example, to make a launcher that runs mocha tests, you would write the following in the config file `testem.yml`
+For example, to make a launcher that runs mocha tests, you would write the following in the config file `testem.json`

-    launchers:
-        Mocha:
-            command: mocha tests/*_tests.js
+    "launchers": {
+        "Mocha": {
+            "command": "mocha tests/*_tests.js"
+        }
+    }

 When you run `testem`, it will auto-launch the mocha process based on the specified command every time the tests are run.
 It will display the stdout and well as the stderr of the process inside of the "Mocha" tab in the UI.
 It will base the pass/fail status on the exit code of the process.
 In fact, because Testem can launch any arbitrary process for you, you could very well be using it to run programs in other languages.